Employment

 Counselor

-Counselors are responsible for organizing, planning, and facilitating individual sessions, as well as handling day to day interactions with our campers.
+Counselors are responsible for organizing, planning, and facilitating individual sessions, as well as handling day-to-day interactions with our campers.
 Counselors should have a positive attitude, as well as an understanding of children with special needs and the outdoors.
 Counselors should have completed at least one year of college.

 Lifeguard